Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Desember 2024 14.25.22 UTC
+- WIB: Jumat, 13 Desember 2024 15.33.22 UTC
-- WITA: Jumat, 13 Desember 2024 15.25.22 UTC
+- WITA: Jumat, 13 Desember 2024 16.33.22 UTC
-- WIT: Jumat, 13 Desember 2024 16.25.22 UTC
+- WIT: Jumat, 13 Desember 2024 17.33.22 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: attitude
+Kategori: nature